roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-05 ****** bydawn1958© The bright lights made it feel like an intense interrogation and Susan's temperature rose to feverish degrees.
+The bright lights made it feel like an intense interrogation and Susan's temperature rose to feverish degrees.
 "I'm going to take my pants off... and my panties.
 I want you to see my shaved pussy...
 God, I can feel your tongue now," Sammi whispered.
 "When I get all my clothes off... you're going to make love to me... until I climax in your face."
 Her bold prediction made the bewildered teacher shudder in dismay.

  Suddenly Sammi lifted off her lap.
 Susan's eyes opened wide watching the young woman strip but she merely waited.
 She was unable to resist the temptation and her eyes opened wider feasting on the beautiful breasts, as the student flaunted them in front of her face.
 Her eyes lingered on the pronounced nipples.
 Susan wondered what they felt like and if they felt like her own?